turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 The `fly` method in the simulator is what's outputting this menu.
 It's some of the more complicated code in the simulator file, but we can pick it apart piece by piece.

-We can see in the `fly` method that it's calling `plane.known_destinations` and iterating over that array.
-We need to modify the `known_destinations` method.
+On the third line of the `fly` function we can see it's calling `plane.knownDestinations` and iterating over that array.
+We need to modify the `knownDestinations` function.

 ### `known_destinations`

 Remember that all the data about destinations is in `AviatrixData`.
-We want to have this method return an array like this:
+We want to have this function return an array like this:

 ```
-[:st_louis, :phoenix, :denver, :slc]
+["St. Louis", "Phoenix", "Denver", "SLC"]
 ```

-You can see that there's a method named `location_names` that has those markers as the keys to the dictionary.

 *Can you write the code so that the `known_destinations` method returns just the keys from that dictionary?*